 In current times, money is mostly in the form of paper notes, metal coins, or recorded additions and subtractions from accounts.
-It should be noted that people are very capable of exchanging or sharing goods and services without involving money, but in the current age, money is commonly used for the purpose of making exchanges.
+It should be noted that people are very capable of exchanging or sharing goods and services without involving money, but in the current age, money is commonly used for the purpose of making exchanges—and the speed and volume of exchanges being done could not be done without it.

 As the graphs on the home page show, there’s a lot of debt in the current economy, and in defiance of all sense and logic, debt is far greater than money.
 If money were doing its job of facilitating exchange, and if it were flexing with the needs of the producing economy, why would people need to go into so much debt?
 And how did we manage to get more debt than money?